NasriLadaa/ChatApp/README.md

 ## 6. Notes

-- **.env File**: Make sure to configure the `.env` file with the necessary environment variables (e.g., database URLs, API keys, etc.).
+- **.env File**: Make sure to configure the `.env` file with the necessary environment variables (e.g., database name, Atlas admin account password and username, port, API keys, etc.).
 - **Security**: Ensure sensitive data in the `.env` file is kept secure and not shared publicly.
 Include `.env` and `node_modules` in `.gitignore` to avoid pushing them to the repository.

 ---